Free from Ebola, survivors complain of new syndrome

 NEGLECT

-When Korlia Bonarwolo left an Ebola treatment center in Monrovia last year, his blood was free of the virus but he had caught two other life-threatening diseases: malaria and pneumonia.
+When Korlia Bonarwolo left an Ebola treatment centre in Monrovia last year, his blood was free of the virus but he had caught two other life-threatening diseases: malaria and pneumonia.

 The 26-year old doctor's assistant blames his health problems on poor care, rather than complications related to Ebola infection.